moznion/BenchMarker/README.md

 Run several chunks of code several times and print result of benchmark.

-This method returns [instance of result-time](/moznion/BenchMarker#result-time) of array for each codes..
+This method returns [instance of result-time](https://github.com/moznion/BenchMarker#result-time) of array for each codes.

 - `$count`